 Income Sharing Agreements are financial instruments (like a loan).
 But they currently fall into a bit of a grey area.
 Many schools use a third-party organization like Vemo Education or Leif to design, implement, and "take the complexity out of" offering Income Sharing Agreements.
-We expect 2020 to bring regulation to the ISA industry.
+Traditional lenders like Ascent Funding even started designing ISAs in 2020!
+We expect 2021 to bring regulation to the ISA industry.